The Navigation component provides a Kotlin-based domain-specific language, or

 Fragment destinations

-DSL function can be parameterized to the implementing Fragment
+DSL function can be parameterized with the fragment class for the UI and the

 label = getString(R.string.fragment_title)